bnolan/echt-client/README.md

 ### Usage

- * `react-native run-ios`: Build for iOS and run in simulator
+ * `yarn run ios`: Build for iOS and run in simulator

 Adjust the server address in the `jsCodeLocation` variable in `ios/AppDelegate.m` if you want to run a local development server, rather than serving the JavaScript bundle from S3.